-I can’t imagine an Oriented to Love dialogue without music.
-Over the years, I’ve shared some of my favorites and you’ve shared yours.
 Below I’ve listed a handful songs that I associate strongly with the OTL experience.
 Some are songs that you introduced me to.
 Others are songs I heard that make me think of you all, of what it’s like to come together both in spite of and because of our differences, with hearts tuned to a desire to know and love each other well.

 I’ve highlighted a few of the lyrics that most speak to me.
 Feel free to send me songs that remind you of Oriented to Love, indicating what it is about the song that makes that connection for you, and I’ll share them as I’m able.

 “All Belong Here” by The Many